Resources for End of Life

 Support and Counseling

-The UCSF Cancer Resource Center has a list of bereavement support groups, counselors, hospice and other organizations dealing with end-of-life issues in the San Francisco Bay Area.
+The UCSF Patient and Family Cancer Support Center has a list of bereavement support groups, counselors, hospice and other organizations dealing with end-of-life issues in the San Francisco Bay Area.
 Please call the Cancer Resource Center at (415) 885-3693 for the most updated list.

 The following materials are available for a two-week loan period at the Cancer Resource Center.
 You also can buy them online or at any major bookstore.